 This one gave me another popular lasting villain for my campaign, and a player of mine ended up creating a descendant of Lady Shadowborn as a character that had a very memorable run.

 Ebonbane can create symbols, is a +4 vorpal sword, it can control the weather around Shadowborn Manor, and it can animate blades.
 It can actually turn the group's weapons against them!

 This was a great adventure that had a huge impact on my campaign world.

 A Dozen and One Adventures

 Al Qadim is a sorely under-rated setting.
-The A Dozen and One Adventures boxed set gave me so more quality material than in any other product I've ever bought.
+The A Dozen and One Adventures boxed set gave me so much more quality material than in any other product I've ever bought.
 I actually had to buy a second box of this because I used the books so much that they were falling apart.
 Here's some of the greatness: